jdtsmith/autoftp/README.md

 An edit/compile/build/upload "development loop" cycle well over one minute is not atypical.
 When using such methods, I often _forget what it was I was testing_ before an iteration completes.
 Painful!

 [MicroPython](http://micropython.org) greatly simplifies this workflow.
-It includes an interactive REPL for testing and development.
+It includes an interactive REPL on the microcontroller for testing and development.
 Its _paste mode_ (`Ctrl-E`) makes it trivial to test small chunks of code.
-But for typical projects, you'll often be editing and uploading relatively large Python files (say >5K).
-In this case, the development loop can _still_ be a somewhat slow process:
+But for typical projects, you'll often be editing and uploading relatively large Python files (>5Kb).
+In this case, the development loop is faster than with compiled toolchain, but can _still_ be a somewhat slow process:

 1. Make a tiny change, perhaps to a single constant in some file
 1. Using a tool like [rshell](https://github.com/dhylands/rshell): `C-x` to exit the REPL, `cp file.py /board` to upload file over  serial port [up to ~15-20s for a large 25K file, at typical baud rates]